FaisalTaslim/AttendSmart/todo/root-todo.md

     * There's no border around "Home" tab in header in any of the pages.
     * color change of footer links on hover.
     * Make an error page for everything to be displayed there.
+    * Decide on what buttons will be on header.
+Fix on what should be displayed when logged-in, and logged-out.

 * Themes Changes: